fulcrum-agile/fulcrum/README.md

     $ git push heroku master

     # Set up the database
-    $ heroku rake db:setup
+    $ heroku run rake db:setup

 Once that's done, you will be able to view your site at `http://APPNAME.heroku.com`.

 Development